Turn It On

 Turn It On is the third studio album released by Boyzone frontman and Irish singer-songwriter Ronan Keating.
 The album was released on 17 November 2003, a week after the release of the lead single, "Lost for Words".
-The album became the worst performing album of Keating's career to date, only peaking at number 21 on the UK Albums Chart.
+The album peaked at number 21 on the UK Albums Chart.
 The album spawned two further singles: a cover of Kenny Rogers' "She Believes (In Me)" and a duet with American country superstar, LeAnn Rimes, "Last Thing on My Mind", which both became top ten hits in the United Kingdom.